Searching ...

 Children are natural explorers, so curious about the world.
 That adventurous spirit leads them to venturing into areas where they may be unsafe.
 Unfenced pools, busy streets, and unfamiliar surroundings pose serious threats.
 And as any experienced parent knows, all it takes is a minute for a pioneering toddler to slip outside unnoticed through an unsecured door or window.

 Installing child-proof door locks and window guards prevents little ones from opening them themselves.
 In addition, installing alarms on doors leading outside provides an extra layer of security.
-You’ll know when a door opened when your back was turned, or when you stepped out for a minute.
+You’ll know if a door opened when your back was turned or when you stepped out for a minute.
 Keeping children safe in our neighborhoods starts by knowing when they’ve gone outside.

 As part of your home child-proofing strategy, don’t underestimate the importance of addressing interior doors.
 Little hands can quickly turn door knobs or accidentally hit the lock, only to realize they don’t know how to open them from the inside.
 Imagine the child’s panic when they can’t leave the bathroom they just entered– and for the adults outside.
 Safety door knob covers can easily be operated by an adult while preventing small kids from opening or accidentally locking.
 Add these covers on any room where there’s a risk of a child getting locked inside, such as bathrooms, bedrooms, and utility closets.